openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 - Once the gateway is online, a second Inbox Scan will discover BUS devices
 - BUS/SCS Dimmers must be ON and dimmed (30%-100%) during a Scan, otherwise they will be discovered as simple On/Off switches
     - *KNOWN ISSUE*: In some cases dimmers connected to a F429 Dali-interface are not automatically discovered
 - CEN/CEN+ Scenario Control devices will be discovered by activation only.
 See [discovery by activation](#discovery-by-activation) for details.
-After confirming a discovered CEN/CEN+ device from Inbox, activate again its scenario buttons to add button channels
+After confirming a discovered CEN/CEN+ device from Inbox, activate again its scenario buttons to add button channels automatically

 #### Discovery by Activation